 The Capital Investment Programme is an open access programme that will use our four Investment Principles to help steer that change.
-We believe that organisations that are committed to adopting these Investment Principles will be better able to deliver the Let's Create Outcomes, and to provide greater benefit to the public.
+We believe that organisations that are committed to adopting these Investment Principles will be better able to deliver the 'Let's Create' Outcomes, and to provide greater benefit to the public.
+We will support cultural organisations to adjust buildings, equipment and other assets so that they can operate safely post-pandemic and improve access, seize on technological opportunities, and reduce environmental impact.
+Applications must fully consider how their project addresses all four Investment Principles.